CatalystCode/corpus-to-graph-genomics/README.md

 In each of the following scenarios we set the environment variable in different methods:

 ##### Development - Process Execution
-Each "web job" has a dedicated `run.<service>.cmd` file, which sets the relevant environment variables for that web job to run.
+Each "web job" has a dedicated `run.<service>.cmd` file, which sets the relevant environment variables.
-There is also a `run.cmd` file that executes all cmd files simultaneously.
+The `run.cmd` file executes all cmd files in parallel.

 ##### Testing - Background Processes
-The testing framework starts all web jobs simultaneously before executing the tests.
+The testing framework starts all web jobs before executing the tests.
 It uses log history to check whether specific conditions are met to validate tests' results.

 The test runs each web job as a separate process as follows: